 Summary of the Affordable Care Act

-Health insurance exchanges or marketplaces are a key component of the ACA.
-Consumers will shop online for qualified health plans.
+Another key component was the creation of health insurance exchanges or marketplaces whereby consumers shop online for qualified health plans.
 An individual/family is eligible to enroll in a qualified health plan if s/he is a citizen or an individual lawfully present in the U.S., is not incarcerated, and is a resident of the state in which the Marketplace is operating.

 While the Affordable Care Act will also impact employers, both large and small, this chapter focuses on the individual mandate and provisions for the individual and family, not for employers.